Mass-preserving spatio-temporal adaptive PINN for Cahn-Hilliard equations with strong nonlinearity and singularity: Methodology

-The above mass loss function (\ref{L_m}) is added to the PINN loss function as a regular term.
-It enables the predicted solutions to maintain the initial mass and also improves the accuracy of the PINN in solving the Cahn-Hilliard equation.
+The above mass loss (\ref{L_m}) is then added to the PINN loss function as a regularization term.
+It enables the predicted solutions to maintain the initial mass and also improves the accuracy of the PINN.